Luuq: Early Modern

 Luuq was one of the most important cities in Geledi Sultanate led by the Gasaaragude dynasty part of the Geledi federation that governed the upper Jubba region.
 Luuq was the largest city in Jubba river and served as the military center for the kingdom.
 All prisoners were locked in the Luuq prison facility.
 Anyone who wanted to join the army were trained in Luuq.
 All the weapons were made in Luuq.
 According to captain Thomas Smee in his 1811 report to the authorities of British India wrote the city was heavily fortified and had over 2 thousand stone houses with mosques, roads including palaces, and castles in the center.

 According to Scott Rees, the importance of the locally made cotton cloth Futa Benaadir "lay in its exchange".
 The inland commercial centers in Jubbaland "formerly a seat of flourishing and extensive trade, and a commercial and enterprising people" and the coastal commercial nodes of the Benadir, particularly Barawa, provided goods for the interior markets.
 The caravans from the Benadir stopped in Bale to attract trade goods from the surrounding regions.
 Cattle barter for "expensive beads, copper, and better quality goods" was popular.
 The traders of Luuq "reached such sophistication that [they had] a highly developed system of weights and measures, credit was available, and written contracts were signed between the merchants the caravans who carried their merchandise into the interior".
 The importance of Luuq was its proximity to the Arsi and Borana regions.
-Market transactions between Luuq-based Somali traders and the Oromo pastoralists were complex in terms of methods used to obtain ivory, the most valued trade item, from the interior: "Somali traders would first have to exchange cotton cloth for cattle from the Oromo herdsmen.
+Market transactions between Luuq-based Somali traders and the Oromo pastoralists were complex in terms of methods used to obtain ivory, the most valued trade item, from the interior: "Somali traders (Rahaween tribe) would first have to exchange cotton cloth for cattle from the Oromo herdsmen.
 The cattle were then traded to the hunters for ivory."

-The Ethiopian Emperor Menelik's Somali expedition, consisting of an army of 15,000 men, made a deep push into the vicinity of Luuq in Somalia.
-However, his troops were soundly defeated by the Sultanate of the Geledi, with only 200 soldiers returning alive in the Battle of Luuq.